ivanleomk/ivanleomk.github.io/docs/blog/posts/simple-mcps.md

 The future we're working toward is one where AI services can dynamically create and compose tools based on usage patterns and needs.
 Current MCPs focus on single-model interactions with granular tools, but the real potential lies in building networks of specialized AI microservices that communicate through standardized interfaces.

-Consider how rapidly the ecosystem is already growing.
-Some hosted MCP providers are already handling up to 18,000 requests daily, showing clear product-market fit.
-New marketplaces for MCPs (like Cline's recent launch) are enabling developers to monetize these specialized services.
-This evolution parallels traditional microservices architecture, but with a crucial difference: the coordination happens through AI reasoning rather than hardcoded logic.

 These microservices will need to do a few different things

 1. **Tool Discovery**: Current MCP servers simply list all of the tools but I think it's a bit unfeasible to throw 100+ tools at a model and expect it to always call the right tool.
 What I think will probably happen is that models will start to specify semantic requests that they have (Eg. **Find me an outfit under $150 made of cotton** and the MCP server will dynamically fetch and provide tools on demand )